mygamedevtools/script-template/README.md

 What's this about?
 ---

-This tool adds custom Script Templates to Unity that will serve as alternatives for the default \"C#Script\" that I personally always modify before writing my scripts.\nIn essence, it adds a signature header on every script with your name, email and creation date. \nAdditionally, it adds templates for others types of scripts rather than just Mono Behaviours.
+This tool adds custom Script Templates to Unity that will serve as alternatives for the default \"C#Script\" that I personally always modify before writing my scripts.
+In essence, it adds a signature header on every script with your name, email and creation date.
+Additionally, it adds templates for others types of scripts rather than just Mono Behaviours.
 You can customize the templates after they have been copied as well.

 Installation
 ---